National Grid Reference (NGR): NO 54100 10880, map

 - Dunino Burn

 - Dunino Den

 - Bell Crag

 - Bell Craig

-This site is located to the west of the parish church and has a number of features considered to be the focus of pre-Christian worship.
-The site is of interest to modern Pagan worshippers.
+This site is to the west of Dunino Parish Church and has a number of features considered to be the focus of pre-Christian worship, and is of interest to modern pagan worshippers.
 It consists of a promontory to the east of Dunino Burn known as Bell Craig.
 The two crags which make up this site are known as Pulpit Rock and Altar Rock.
 The Den itself is reached via stone steps.
 There is a carved Celtic cross in the wall which probably is not of any great age.

 This site consists of two crags with pot holes in them, which may be either natural, manmade or a combination of the two.

 The Altar Rock has the larger of the two potholes, and a 'footprint'.
 This has given rise to a theory that the rock was used in Kingmaking ceremonies similar to those alleged to have taken place at Dunadd for the kings of Dalriada in the seventh and eighth centuries.
 Alternatively D. and L. MacGilp suggest that the footprint is associated with Culdee ideals of anchorism and "the search for the place of one's resurrection".

 D. and L. MacGilp also suggest that the smaller Pulpit Rock was used to plant a wooden cross carried by Culdee monks, although there is no material evidence for this.